emosca-cnr/omicsTools/README.md

 # omicsTools

-Tools for omics data analysis:
+An R package that contains tools for omics data analysis:

 - aggregation of featureCounts output;
 - aggregation of salmon output;